 We utilize net interest income simulations to analyze short-term income sensitivities to changes in interest rates.
 Table 20 presents, for the twelve months subsequent to December 31, 2015 and 2014, an estimate of the change in net interest income that would result from a gradual and immediate change in interest rates, moving in a parallel fashion over the entire yield curve, relative to the measured base case scenario.
 The base case scenario assumes the balance sheet and interest rates are generally unchanged.
 Based on our net interest income simulation as of December 31, 2015, net interest income is expected to increase as interest rates rise.
 This is due in part to our strategy to maintain a relatively short investment portfolio duration.
 In addition, rising interest rates would drive higher rates on loans and investment securities, as well as induce a slower pace of premium amortization on certain securities within our investment portfolio.
 However, lower interest rates would likely cause a decline in net interest income as lower rates would lead to lower yields on loans and investment securities, as well as drive higher premium amortization on existing investment securities.
 Since deposit costs are already at low levels, lower interest rates are unlikely to significantly impact our funding costs.
 Based on our net interest income simulation as of December 31, 2015, net interest income sensitivity to changes in interest rates for the twelve months subsequent to December 31, 2015 was more sensitive compared to the sensitivity profile for the twelve months subsequent to December 31, 2014.
-The increase in sensitivity was partially due to changes in our balance sheet mix, including public funds and term debt
+The increase in sensitivity was partially due to changes in our balance sheet mix, including increases in funds sold, loans, and core deposits.
+Also contributing to the sensitivity increase was lengthening the tenor of our liabilities, including public funds and term debt.